Apurva-2703/COSS2025-Proof_Of_Work/README.md

 # Compute Ontario Summer School (COSS-2025) - Personal projects.

 ## 📁 Structure
 This repo contains notes, scripts, and applied "Proof-of-Work" projects from the COSS-2025 Summer School.
-The goal is to build a unified, visible portfolio of cross-language data skills relevant to scientific computing and grad school applications.
+The goal is to build a unified, visible portfolio of cross-language data skills relevant to scientific computing.

 ## ✅ Completed Projects
 Pixar Films Data Visualization (R / #TidyTuesday)